abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 If we realize that the cup is already broken, then when the day comes that it does indeed break, our heart doesn’t break with it.
-The cup physically smashes, and we realize, *Oh, this is* anicca.
-That’s always been a part of it.
+The cup physically smashes, and we realize, *Oh, this is* *anicca.* *That’s always been a part of it.
 Its anicca is simply ripening at this moment.
-Nothing has gone wrong; nothing bad has happened.
-We are ready for that.
-There’s no sense of loss or diminution in that regard.
+Nothing has gone wrong; nothing bad has happened.* When we understand anicca, we are ready for the cup to break.
+There’s no sense of loss or diminution in regard to its breaking.

 When we hold things with wisdom in this way then there’s a heedfulness, a fullness that we experience with every act we do.
 We’re not trying to